 The first couple of years in DC were really tough.
 I missed California and to top it all off, I had no design friends.
 My boss at the time was a fellow designer, but he traveled so much I was basically running solo.
 I remembered my undergrad design professor say something about AIGA, so I decided to look into it.
 My first few AIGA experiences weren’t great.
 It seemed like people already knew each other and since I’m not one to put myself out there in social settings, (yes, I realize this a me problem) I decided to volunteer.

 Next thing I know, I’m running the show.
-I’ve served of the Board of Directors for 6 years and am winding down my second and final year as Chapter President.
+I’ve served of the Board of Directors for 6+ years.
 As cheeseball as it sounds, AIGA changed my life.
 I found my people.
 I found my tribe.
 I’m so grateful for these awesome humans I’ve befriended along the way.
 It’s been an honor to serve my profession and the creative community—especially in DC.